BioHPC/MegaR/README.md

     * Mac OS X: https://cran.r-project.org/bin/macosx/
     * Linux: https://cran.r-project.org/bin/linux/

-## Installing megaR:
+## Installing MegaR:

-There are two ways to install megaR.
-The first is using devtools, and the second is using the megaR.tar.gz file.
+There are two ways to install MegaR.
+The first is using devtools, and the second is using the MegaR.tar.gz file.

 Devtools installation: